meiyor/Time_Spectral_Granger_Causality_EEG/README.md

 **Depending on the throughput quality and the amount of cores your of your machine processor this preprocessing can take 15-20mins for each patient .edf file om average laptop**

-The function **time_frequency_gc_single_edf_removing_ECG_definitive** performs the following preprocessin in that precise order to avoid GC sensitivity across diffetent channel re-references and preprocessing activation:
+The function **time_frequency_gc_single_edf_removing_ECG_definitive** performs the following preprocessin in that precise order to avoid GC sensitivity across different channel re-references and preprocessing selection:

   1) **Data Loading**